Tooth Extractions

 • If the dentist suspects sleep apnea, they might refer the patient for a polysomnogram, or sleep study, typically conducted at a sleep center.
 Some patients might qualify for a home sleep test.

-• The study will monitor various body functions during sleep, including brain electrical activity, eye movement, muscle activity, heart rate, respiratory effort, air flow, and blood oxygen levels.
+• The study will monitor various body functions during sleep, including brain electrical activity, eye movement, muscle activity, heart rate, respiratory effort, airflow, and blood oxygen levels.

 4. Diagnosis: